aturbofly/hello-stripes/readme.txt

-Git is a version control system.
+this is a stripes demo

-Git is free software.
+you can base on this demo to create more complex project